jundalisay/superblist/content/en/research/whittaker/aether/chapter-01c.md

 ## Pierre de Fermat

-However, the validity of his explanation of refraction was questioned by his fellow-countryman Pierre de Fermat (b.
+The validity of his explanation of refraction was questioned by his fellow-countryman Pierre de Fermat (b.
 1601, d.
 1665)[20].
 - Controversy ensued.
 - This was kept up by the Cartesians long after the death of Descartes.